Güllübağ Dam

 The Güllübağ Dam is a gravity dam near the town of Güllübağ on the Çoruh River in Erzurum Province, Turkey.
 The primary purpose of the dam is hydroelectric power production.
 Construction on the river diversion tunnel began in 2009 and the dam was complete in 2012.
 That same year the first generator became operational and the final generator was operational in March 2013.
-Water from the dam is sent down downstream through a 3200 m long penstock where it reaches an 84 MW power station.
+Water from the dam is sent downstream through a 3200 m long penstock where it reaches an 84 MW power station.
 The dam is part of the Çoruh Development Plan and it is owned by Turkey's State Hydraulic Works.